KhronosGroup/Vulkan-Loader/BUILD.md

 installation to generate a Visual Studio solution and projects for the x64 architecture.
 The second CMake command builds the Debug (default) configuration of the solution.

+Note that if you do not wish to use a developer command prompt, you may either run either `vcvars64.bat` or `vcvars32.bat` to set the required environment variables.
+You may also define a `WDK_FULL_PATH` variable when first invoking CMake
+like:

+    cmake -A x64 --DVULKAN_HEADERS_INSTALL_DIR=absolute_path_to_install_dir -DWDK_BASE="C:/Program Files (x86)/Windows Kits/10/Include/10.0.17763.0" ..

 See below for the details.